SeisComP3/seiscomp3/src/trunk/apps/descriptions/global.rst

 *************

 The SeisComP3 configuration uses a unified schema to configure modules.
 Modules which use the SeisComP3 libraries can read this configuration directly and share global configuration options like messaging connections, database configurations, logging and much more.
-There are still some modules that do not use the libraries and are called **standalone** modules as :ref:`seedLink`, :ref:`arclink` or :ref:`slarchive`.
+There are still some modules that do not use the libraries and are called **standalone** modules such as :ref:`seedlink`, :ref:`arclink` or :ref:`slarchive`.
 They need wrappers to generate their native configuration when :command:`seiscomp update-config` is run.